As an Amazon Associate, I earn from qualifying purchases.

 - 2 tablespoons butter (to dot)

-Fold the bottom crust up over ends of strips.
+- Fold the bottom crust up over the ends of the strips.

 Prepared, tried, and tested Davida DeBruyn from The Recipe Hunter: Tried and Tested Recipes From Home Chefs